w3c/wai-coga/guide.md

 {% include excol.html type="start" %}

-## Objective 1: Ensure user can understand what each element is and how to use it
+## Objective 1: Help users understand what they are and how to use them

 {% include excol.html type="middle" %}